parlad/Spark-ML/README.md

 # Spark-ML
-this project is the implementation of Machine Learning Algorithm in Spark to predict the housing price for next year
+This project is the implementation of Machine Learning Algorithm in Spark to predict the housing price for next year

+# How to Run the Algorithms
+To run the algorithms, you can clone the repository and use ```spark-submit``` or ```pyspark``` to execute the python files. i.e.

+    > spark-submit GBTRegressor.py
+    > spark-submit RandomForestRegressor.py
+    > spark-submit DecisionTreeRegressor.py

 Machine Learning Libraries